SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/SAML.md

 ### 1. Open the administration console of SAP Cloud Platform Identity Authentication service.
 Example: https://\<IAS Tenant\>.accounts.ondemand.com/admin

-### 2. To add a new SAML 2.0 identity provider, create a new application in Applications section of Applications & Resources by using the + Add button.
+### 2. To add a new SAML 2.0 identity provider, create a new application in Applications section of Applications & Resources by using the "+ Add" button.
 ![SAML in Cockpit](./saml/ias_add.png?raw=true)
 ### 3. Choose a name for the application that clearly identifies it as your new identity provider and save your changes.
 ![SAML in Cockpit](./saml/ias_add_app.png?raw=true)
 ### 4. Choose SAML 2.0 Configuration and import the relevant metadata file.
 ![SAML in Cockpit](./saml/ias_metadata.png?raw=true)

 Use the metadata file of your subaccount.
 You find the metadata file in the following location:

 **Note:** Replace subdomain with a corresponding value for your subaccount